 Given this very pliable tradition of self-naming, there is not a lot that a practicing Taoist can do about another person self-identifying as a Taoist.
 To such a person, the name is a totem to provide him or her with comfort or status.
 To oppose that self-naming, however, is to oppose the established tradition of pliability in naming.

-That being said, there is a substantial difference in quality of those self-identifying.
+That being said, there is a substantial difference in spiritual development of those self-identifying.
 If the name of Taoist is unreliable, then what do you do to find your own kind?

 Separating the Seed from the Chaff: What Are Taoist Practices?